PhD Student in the Observational Relativity and Cosmology department

 Can you please describe your research in general terms?

-I study gravitational waves from binary neutron stars and how they can be used to understand the physics of neutron stars and the nuclear equation of state.
+I study gravitational waves from binary neutron stars and how they can be used to understand the physics of neutron stars and how nuclear matter behaves in extreme conditions.
+I also explore how neutron stars might be different in theories of gravity beyond Einstein's theory of general relativity.

 Do you have a favourite figure from a paper you (co-)authored?